Estimating conditional Mann-Whitney effects using pseudo-observation-based regression: Additional information about the hazard rates in the simulation study

-{ \textbf{Details on the hazard rates in Section \ref{sec:simus}:} In case of Weibull-distributed event times, the relative effect measure simplifies considerably if both shape parameters coincide, i.e., $k_1=k_2=k$.
-It is, in fact, easy to see that, for the relative treatment effect truncated at $\tau$,
+In case of Weibull-distributed event times, the Mann-Whitney effect simplifies considerably if both shape parameters coincide, i.e., $k_1=k_2=k$.
+It is, in fact, easy to see that, for the Mann-Whitney effect truncated at $\tau$,

 Furthermore, the parameter vectors $\bs \gamma_j$ have an interpretation similar to $\bs \beta_j$, $j=1,2$.
 This is best seen for large $\tau$ for which